sgmurphy/wordpress-plugins/real-cookie-banner/README.txt

 The PRO Version offers you many additional features like

 consent to data processing in insecure third countries, statistics about consents, advanced visual content blockers, cookie banner design presets, TCF support, geo-restriction
-Google Tag Manager and Matomo Tag Managerspport, consent forwarding or many service templates and content blocker templates. [**Learn more about the PRO version.**](https://devowl.io/go/real-cookie-banner?source=wordpress-org-description)
+Google Tag Manager and Matomo Tag Manager support, consent forwarding or many service templates and content blocker templates. [**Learn more about the PRO version.**](https://devowl.io/go/real-cookie-banner?source=wordpress-org-description)

 = What is the GDPR (also known as DSGVO, RGPD, RODO, AVG)? =